Elvis Andrus Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 21st-ranked team ERA among all league pitching staffs (4.46).
+- The Tigers' 4.40 team ERA ranks 19th among all MLB pitching staffs.

-- Tigers pitchers combine to rank 19th in baseball in home runs allowed (68 total, 1.2 per game).
+- Tigers pitchers combine to allow 68 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- Lorenzen (2-2 with a 3.50 ERA and 35 strikeouts in 46 1/3 innings pitched) makes the start for the Tigers, his ninth of the season.
+- Boyd gets the start for the Tigers, his 11th of the season.
+He is 3-4 with a 5.96 ERA and 44 strikeouts through 48 1/3 innings pitched.

-- The righty last appeared on Saturday against the Chicago White Sox, when he threw 6 2/3 innings, allowing no earned runs while giving up two hits.
+- The left-hander last pitched on Monday against the Texas Rangers, when he threw six innings, allowing five earned runs while giving up five hits.

-- The 31-year-old has an ERA of 3.50, with 6.8 strikeouts per nine innings, in eight games this season.
-Opponents are batting .228 against him.
+- The 32-year-old has amassed an ERA of 5.96, with 8.2 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .249 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.